List of Memphis Redbirds seasons

 Created as an expansion team of the Triple-A Pacific Coast League (PCL) in 1998, the Redbirds played in this league through 2020.
 They were placed in the Triple-A East (AAAE) in 2021, but this became the International League (IL) in 2022.
 Memphis has been affiliated with Major League Baseball's St. Louis Cardinals since their inaugural season.

 The Redbirds reached the postseason in 6 of their 23 years in the Pacific Coast League, all by means of winning division titles.
 They went on to win five conference titles and four PCL championships during this period.
 Their first championship came in 2000 and their second in 2009 before winning back-to-back titles in 2017 and 2018.
 The Redbirds participated in one Triple-A World Series, losing in 2000, and three Triple-A National Championship Games, losing in 2009 and 2017 but winning in 2018.
-Memphis has not qualified for the International League championship playoffs since joining the league.
+Memphis has made one appearance in the International League playoffs by clinching a first-half title but has not won the IL championship.

 The team's best season record occurred in 2017, when they finished 91–50 (.645).
 Their lowest season record was 56–88 (.389) in 2007.